What will be studied?

 What will this qualification lead to?

 This course provides an excellent foundation to the A-level Product Design course offered in the Sixth Form.
 This can lead into the study of product, graphic and computer design at degree level.
-This course could also lead into a range of careers from Architecture and Advertising to Business and Events Management.
+This course could also lead into a range of careers such as animation, creative design, graphic design, illustration, business, architecture, media and marketing and TV / website production.